MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/working-with-recordsets.md

     'EndFilterBkmk
 ```

-## Creating a Clone of a Recordset
+## Creating a clone of a Recordset

 Use the **Clone** method to create multiple, duplicate **Recordset** objects, particularly if you want to maintain more than one current record in a given set of records.
 Using the **Clone** method is more efficient than creating and opening a new **Recordset** object with the same definition as the original.